kraten/webcam-to-cctv-using-rpi/README.md

 	After everything is working fine, we can remove the source files:
 		$ cd ../../
 		$ rm -rf mjpg-streamer-182

+< BONUS > SCRIPT TO AUTO LIVE STREAM AT STARTUP

+	Run the start_live_stream.sh script on the startup to live stream from your webcam.
+You can run this script by executing the 		following command on the terminal:

+		$ ./start_live_stream.sh

 < BONUS > STOP THE LIVE STREAM